HectorSchreiner/RustyRhythm/README.md

-# 🚀 RustyRhythm | LogRhythm Message Formatter
+# 🚀 RustyRhythm | LogRhythm LogMessage Formatter
 ### **RustyRhythm** *(Name is Work in Progress)*

 RustyRhythm is a Chrome extension that enhances LogRhythm's WebConsole platform by reformatting log messages into a more readable and visually appealing format.
 It highlights important text — such as **usernames and IP addresses** — and restructures log messages for improved clarity.